-To receive this publication in an accessible format phone 1800 128 496, using the National Relay Service 13 36 77 if required, or <a href="mailto:emai
+If you would like to receive this publication in an accessible or interpreted format, phone 1300 650 172, using the National Relay Service 13 36 77 if required, or email Homes Victoria <enquiries@homes.vic.gov.au>.

 Authorised and published by the Victorian Government, 1 Treasury Place, Melbourne.